 VANCOUVER MYSTERIES COVID-19 SAFETY PLAN

 Note: Teams have always been private at Vancouver Mysteries – a team is always made up of people who signed up together.
+When more than one team plays a Vancouver Mysteries game at the same time, they compete for the top score.
 Teams have always been able to maintain physical distancing from each other – they are competitors playing along the same game route but do not interact with each other during the game.

 Here’s how Vancouver Mysteries has adjusted business practices to be in line with the BC Restart Plan, the Provincial Health Officer and WorkSafeBC:

 - physical distancing between Vancouver Mysteries employees and players